The Three Golden Children (folklore): The mother's prediction

-French scholar Gédeon Huet commented on a motif of the Dolopathos tale: near the beginning of the story, after she makes love to the human lord under the veil of night, the strange maiden (called nympha in the Latin text) knows beforehand she will give birth to seven children, six boys and a girl.
+French scholar Gédeon Huet commented on a motif of the Dolopathos tale: near the beginning of the story, after she has sex with the human lord under the veil of night, the strange maiden (called nympha in the Latin text) knows beforehand she will give birth to seven children, six boys and a girl.
 In Huet's opinion, this prediction can be attributed to her superhuman wisdom, since she is a fée (a supernatural woman, in the more general sense).
 (Note: In other translations, the nymph reads the stars to discern about her future children.)
 Huet also concluded that this detail about the fée's prediction must have originated from an earlier literary version.

 Professor Anne E. Duggan remarked that, in some tales of type 707, the mother (the third sister) predicts the number of children she will have, and the wonderful traits they will bear.
 In the same vein, Bulgarian researcher Vanya Mateeva called attention to the children's parentage: a man of noble birth and a woman of low social standing who, despite her humble status, is able to bear children with special birthmarks.